athena-framework/website/docs/why_athena.md

 #### Dependency Injection

 Athena Framework includes an IoC Service Container that manages services automatically.
-Any service, or a useful type annotated with [ADI::Register][], can be used in another service by defining a constructor typed to the desired service.
+Any service, or a useful type, annotated with [ADI::Register][], can be used in another service by defining a constructor typed to the desired service.
 For example:

 ```crystal
 require "athena"